 Negative Reviews & Complaints

-Active Campaign has very little history with BBB, with only one resolved complaint on record regarding billing.
+Active Campaign has very little history with the BBB, with only one resolved complaint on record regarding billing.
 Criticisms of Active Campaign tend to amount more to gripes than serious problems.

 - Learning Curve: Active Campaign throws you into, maybe not the deep end of the pool, but the part where you have to stand on your toes to keep your head above water.
 It’s not hard to use, but it’s definitely not the easiest ESP to learn.

 - Delivery Rate: One customer said his delivery rate was below that of Active Campaign’s popular competitor, MailChimp.